 - Ice: We assess the blender's ability to crush ice.

 - Kale: We process kale to assess the blender's ability to process this tough green leafy vegetable.

 We also conduct a number of tests depending on the blender's core function including:

-- Nut butter and sorbet – High-performance blenders are more versatile than regular blenders so we conduct the following extra tests on these product.
+- Nut butter and sorbet: High-performance blenders are more versatile than regular blenders so we conduct the following extra tests on these products.

 We also test the following functions on high-performance blenders, if it claims to be able to perform them:

 - Blending and heating a raw vegetable soup

 - Parmesan cheese

 Fiona and Chantelle check the general comfort of each blender, assessing weight, chute size (if applicable), how well it sits on the bench and how easy it is to remove material from around the blade.
 They also assess how easy the controls are to use and how easy it is to clean the unit.
 Personal blenders are also rated on how easy it is to travel with the cup and assemble and disassemble the cup.